-(What’s up everyone?
-Today I’ve got a GREAT read for you by Chonce from MyDebtEpiphany.com!
-As much as I hate student loans, I love to see the strategies that other millennials are using to get rid of them.
-Make sure you stop by her site after you read the post.
-Enjoy!)
+Hey everyone!
+Today I’ve got a GREAT read for you by Chonce from MyDebtEpiphany.com.
+As much as I hate student loans, I do love to see the strategies that other millennials are using to get rid of them.
+Enjoy! ~M$M

 If only I could graduate already.
 If only I could make it through these next few semesters…I really hope they fly by because I’m tired of struggling to make ends meet and working this dead end part-time job.
 I’m sick of the ‘broke college student’ life.
 If I have to keep settling for low wages and less hours, I’ll probably lose it.
 I can’t wait to land a job in my field, start making some real money and improve life.
 I’m almost there.